EsotericSoftware/clippy/README.md

 * Text pasted from Clippy's popup is always plain text.
 This means Clippy can be used to quickly strip unwanted formatting from text.

 * When files are copied, Clippy stores the file paths as text.
-This makes it easy to copy a file and paste its path to the command line, a file dialog, or elsehwere.
+This makes it easy to copy a file and paste its path to the command line, a file dialog, or elsewhere.

 * Uploading and sharing files is as easy as copying, then pressing the upload hotkey.